 During a campaign speech in Warren, Michigan, on Sept.
 9, Joe Biden incorrectly said 6,114 U.S. military members have died from COVID-19.
-In reality, only seven military deaths are attributed to the coronavirus.
+In reality, only eight military deaths are attributed to the coronavirus.

 While wrapping up a speech about manufacturing and union support, Biden shared that he carries a list of troops wounded or killed while abroad.

 “I carry a schedule in my pocket—a list—every single day of the number of troops lost in Afghanistan and Iraq,” Biden said.
 “The back of the schedule is always a black box.
 You cannot really see it.
 It says, ‘Daily U.S. Updates.'”

 Biden then began to read statistics about the number of U.S. military members who have died in the Middle East.
 He went on to state how many military members have died from COVID-19.

 “U.S. COVID-infected in America: 763,000,” said Biden, who recently released his own coronavirus pandemic plan.
 “U.S. COVID deaths: 176,000.
 U.S. Military infections: 117,000.
 Military deaths: 6,114.
 Every one of these lives matters.”